Miron Grindea: ADAM International Review, 1941–95

 When in 1941, many émigré authors, including Thomas Mann and Stefan Zweig, gathered in London for a meeting of the international writers' club PEN, under the presidency of H. G. Wells, Grindea was inspired to start an international literary journal.
 To avoid wartime restrictions on new publications, he revived ADAM in September that year.

 His eminent associates and contributors included Cyril Connolly, Stephen Spender, J. B. Priestley (who were all among the several members of ADAMs editorial board) T. S. Eliot and George D. Painter.
 Grindea's personal library (housed at the Foyles Special Collections Library at the Maughan Library) includes signed copies of works by Arthur Koestler, André Gide, Robert Graves, Bertrand Russell, Tristan Tzara, Patrick Moore and Graham Greene and many others.
-As David Gascoyne noted: "It was in fact obvious, in the mid-forties,to any educated reader, that Adam's only rival was the then recently defunct Criterion, edited by T S Eliot."
+As David Gascoyne noted: "It was in fact obvious, in the mid-forties, to any educated reader, that Adam's only rival was the then recently defunct Criterion, edited by T S Eliot."

-Grindea edited and, with subsidies, financed ADAM from his London home at Emperor's Gate in Kensington, London, over the decades featuring an eclectic range of subjects in the magazine (its title was an acronym for Art, Drama, Architecture and Music), and attracting an illustrious list of unpaid contributors (in both English and French), who at various times included George Bernard Shaw, Cecil Day-Lewis, W. H. Auden, E. M. Forster, Anthony Powell, Lawrence Durrell, Winston Churchill, Max Beerbohm, François Mauriac and Samuel Beckett, at times featuring drawings by artists including Picasso and Chagall.
+Grindea edited and, with subsidies, financed ADAM International Review (Art, Drama, Architecture, and Music) from his home at Emperor's Gate in Kensington, London.
+Over the decades, ADAM featured an range of subjects in the magazine, and attracted a prominent list of unpaid contributors (in both English and French), who at various times included George Bernard Shaw, Cecil Day-Lewis, W. H. Auden, E. M. Forster, Anthony Powell, Lawrence Durrell, Winston Churchill, Max Beerbohm, François Mauriac and Samuel Beckett.
+The review also featured drawings by artists including Picasso and Chagall.

 Among writers who made their debut in ADAM are Maureen Duffy and Wolf Mankowitz, and others Grindea enlisted as sometime workers include Margaret Busby (who on leaving university was briefly his editorial assistant) and Erik de Mauny, who recalled: "I am sure that I am not the only one among his friends to have been telephoned late at night with urgent requests for help and advice with the next number of Adam."
 Hanif Kureishi was quoted in a 2014 Guardian article as saying: "I only once pitchforked a person I knew directly into a novel to make a point, and that was Miron Grindea, the editor of the international literary magazine Adam, whose respectful attendance on the great and good in his editorials I found highly amusing."

 At the time of Grindea's death aged 86, in London in 1995, he was working on the 500th edition of ADAM.